Tamie13/Penetration-Testing-Week-2/README.md

 * Vulnerability Exploited:

   - The name of the script or Metasploit module used: `The exploit/windows/http/icecast_header` allows an attacker or threat actor to gain remote control of a victims system by exploiting a buffer overflow which overwrites the memory on the vicitms system using the "icecast" flaw.
-The flaw allows for writing past the end of a pointer array when receiving 32 HHTP headers.
+The flaw allows for writing past the end of a pointer array when receiving information greater than 32 characters (headers).

 * Vulnerability Explanation: